umbraco-community/UmbracoFileSystemProviders.Azure/README.md

   </services>
 </security>
 ```
+**Note** The `CloudImageService`is not compatible with the FileSystemProvider when using private storage.
+You will have to build your own `IImageService` implementation.

 If using a version of ImageProcessor.Web version [4.5.0](https://www.nuget.org/packages/ImageProcessor.Web/4.5.0) the configuration details will need to be configured as follows:

 ```xml